pizofreude/pizofreude-hashnode-blog-backup/clvqh1eid000008ih0p75e9pe.md

 **Final Touches and Sharing**

 We'll finalize the design of both the Excel and Tableau dashboards, ensuring they are visually appealing and user-friendly.
-Finally, we'll upload the Tableau dashboard to an online server for easy access and sharing.
+Finally, we'll upload the Tableau dashboard to Tableau Public for easy access and sharing.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1714726776969/c7b9dc6a-b52e-41e9-852f-bbbf22e4c7b2.png align="center")

-For interactive Tableau Dashboard, feel free to visit [Tableau Public](https://public.tableau.com/views/CyclingSuperstoresExecutiveDashboard/CyclingSuperstoresDashboard?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link).
+For interactive Cycling Superstores Tableau Dashboard, feel free to visit [Tableau Public](https://public.tableau.com/views/CyclingSuperstoresExecutiveDashboard/CyclingSuperstoresDashboard?:language=en-GB&:sid=&:display_count=n&:origin=viz_share_link).

 Based on the findings from the dashboard and discussion with stakeholders, we can suggests some potential areas for further investigation: